AlaaLab/ETAB/docs/data_access.md

 ---------------

 The ETAB benchmarks are based on 3 publicly accessible echocardiogram data sets that span different patient cohorts and involve different echo views and annotations.
-This Section provides a brief overview of each dataset.
+This Section provides a detailed description of the datasets, instructions on how to access each data set, and the data processing tools implemented within the ETAM library.

 | Dataset |  Sample size |  Echo views |  Annotations  |